-Commencing with LBMP implementation, certain TWAs between the Transmission Owners will be terminated.
-These TWAs are listed in Attachment L, Table 1, where the “Treatment” column is denoted as “Terminated.”
+On or around ISO start-up, certain TWAs between the Transmission Owners were terminated.
+These TWAs are listed in Attachment L, Table 1A, where the “Treatment” column is denoted as “Terminated,” and no rights or obligations shall be associated with such terminated TWAs pursuant to this ISO OATT.

 17.2.4 Transmission Facilities Agreements